- 2 packages chocolate cake mix (regular size)

 - Assorted candies

-- Line two 15-in. x 10-in. x 1-in. baking pans with waxed paper.
+- Line two 15x10x1-in. baking pans with waxed paper.
 Prepare one cake mix according to package directions; pour into one prepared pan.
 Repeat with remaining cake mix.
-Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before removing to wire racks to cool completely.
 Gently peel waxed paper from cakes.
 Trim tops to level cake.

 - In a large bowl, cream butter and shortening until light and fluffy.
 Beat in vanilla.
 Gradually add confectioners' sugar alternately with milk, beating well after each addition.
 Remove 2 cups frosting to a bowl; tint red.
 Referring to diagram below, cut each cake.
 (Save remaining cake pieces for another use.)